Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 # Work in progress

 This article is work in progress.
-The only thing I will still do more research on is the History of Sri Nimbark Acarya.
+The only thinkg that I will do more work on is the history of Sri Nimbark Acarya.
 I might also give more information on Nimbark ji's Yugal Upasana.

 # An introduction to Nimbark Sampraday